 - Email: Personalize the content.
 Use compelling subject lines and clear calls to action.

-Tailoring your content according to the strengths of each channel will maximise reach and engagement.
+Tailoring your content according to the strengths of each channel will maximize reach and engagement.

 Track and measure results